SunLongxu/GICS_demo/README.md

-# GICS (Graph Interactive Community Search)
+# GICS (Interactive Community Search in Graphs)

-GICS is an interactive graph community search system that provides an intuitive visualization interface for real-time community search and optimization.
+GICS is an interactive community search system that provides an intuitive visualization interface for real-time community search and optimization.

 ## Key Features